IconHTML TagWriter 3.7.1

 Most buttons in these palettes can be used in several ways: simply clicking them will perform a "standard" action; buttons whose icon has a small "triangle" feature a pop-up menu with more options, which can be reached by holding down the mouse on the button until the menu pops up.
 Some buttons also perform special actions when the Shift or Command keys are held down.

-A handy feature of these palettes is that they can be 'called' anytime at the right position by typing their command key code with the Shift key held down!
+These palettes can be 'called' anytime at the right position by typing their command key code with the Shift key held down.
 For example, you're typing at the bottom right corner of your 21" screen, you want to apply a style but the 'Text' palette is at the top left corner of the screen, at a distance of thousands of pixels.
 Don't touch your mouse, but simply press Command-Shift-T and the palette will pop up just above the selected text!

 The same counts for the other palettes: look in the "Palettes" menu for the appropriate command key codes.
 Mind that this does not work if the palette is fixed in a button bar.